Follow TV Tropes

 • Aside from Bender, Allison ended up having a similarly difficult time adapting to her new school life at the Pantheon.
 While she's been somewhat better at reaching out to potential new friends and is beginning to develop decent social skills, part of her aloof nature isn't used to her more attentive teachers and peers.
 Used to just goofing off in class and showing off her stranger talents over actually learning things has highlighted how far behind she is in terms of book smarts, since back then no one really cared how successful she was.
 She does appreciate people trying to reach out to her more, but being used to having little friends or interactions is something many loners like her have to adjust to.
 Additionally, sometimes she comes into school with different attires and hairstyles from time to time, including her more known makeover given from Claire.
 While people argue that she doesn't really need all of these makeovers, Allison isn't doing this to impress the snotty beauty people.
 She mainly just goes from her usual look to her newer looks to whatever she asks a capable friend for, just because it both opens herself up to friends more and just because she feels like it, knowing and caring little about "looking good".

 • She's also surprisingly cynical among the group, herself believing that she and the likes of the Breakfast Club are bound to end up inheriting the unlikable parts of their parents whether they like it or not.
-While the more optimistic members of the House of Family want to prove her wrong, the normally aloof Holden Caulfield found her to be a kindred spirit.
+While the more optimistic members of the House of Family and Relatives want to prove her wrong, the normally aloof Holden Caulfield found her to be a kindred spirit.
 While she finds Holden's desire to keep innocent children away from the burdens of being an adult interesting and likable, Allison deems Holden's efforts to be in vain, not that she's enough of a jerk to pester him about it.
 Not to mention her relating to Holden regarding the thought of running away from their families, something Holden didn't really go through with in his world, but Allison herself was always planning to do, given how neglectful her parents were.
 Holden, unfamiliar to Allison's own parental issues, doesn't really try to judge.

 • For Brian: